Grades 1 and 2 - Rainbow

 Beyond Core Academics

-First and second graders attend each resource class (Art, Music, Spanish and PE) twice a week.
-The content of resource classes may mesh with what is being taught in the regular classroom; making a pinch pot out of clay was an activity during a Native American unit of study.
-End of unit celebrations showcase student work and often integrate the Arts, Spanish and PE resources.
+First and second graders attend each resource class (Art, Music, Spanish, and PE) twice a week and Coding class once a week.
+The content of resource classes may mesh with what is being taught in the regular classroom.
+For example, for a recent Art project that complemented the class unit study of medieval times, students learned about the purpose of castles, including the use of crenellation on turrets and gothic arches, draw bridges, and moats and incorporated their learning in drawing and paintings.
+End-of-unit celebrations showcase student work and often integrate Art, Music, PE, and Spanish resources.

 Learning Time Management